its7ARC/its7ARC/README.md

 ### Hi there I'm Anshuman Chauhan👋

 - 🔭 I’m currently working on making quality education accesible to All for Free.
-- 🌱 I’m currently learning Machine Learning, Deep Learning, Competitive Programming and Backend web development.
+- 🌱 I’m currently into Competitive Programming and learning Machine Learning, Deep Learning as well.
 - 👯 I’m looking to collaborate on multiple Web apps.
 - 💬 Ask me about anything you want to..
 - 📫 How to reach me: